genestack/user-guide/source/doc-odm-user-guide/import-samples-spreadsheet.rst

 Import Samples Spreadsheet
 ++++++++++++++++++++++++++

-If your study doesn't already have samples metadata (for example you have just created a new study) it is possible to import a spreadsheet of samples metadata through the GUI.
-This functionality is available in the Metadata editor, on the samples tab.
+If your study doesn't already have samples metadata with linked data (for example you have just created a new study) it is possible to import a spreadsheet of samples metadata through the GUI.
+This functionality is available in the Metadata Editor, on the samples tab.

 Requirements